The Russell J. and Dorothy S. Bilinski Fellowships

 5. Transcripts will be reviewed through UAccess Student.
 Please do not submit transcripts.

-6. If awarded, the Fellow will sign an award acceptance and a release form that includes a statement of commitment that the Fellow will be prepared to participate in various professional development workshops offered through the Graduate Center (presenting research to donors and potential employers, CV writing, and so forth), will present to the Bilinski Education Foundation Board, and that the Fellow will not hold a graduate assistant/associateship or student wage position during the tenure of the award.
-Registration requirement is at minimum1 unit of 900 level.
+6. If awarded, the Fellow will sign an award acceptance and a release form that includes a statement of commitment that the Fellow will participate in various professional development workshops offered through the Graduate Center (presenting research to donors and potential employers, CV writing, etc.), will present in person to the Bilinski Education Foundation Board, and will not hold a graduate assistant/associateship or student wage position during the tenure of the award.
+Registration requirement is at minimum one 900-level unit.
 Please note that verification of attendance of at least 2 professional development workshops per semester will be required before the following term's fellowship funds are disbursed.

 Contact

-Lori D'Anna, Executive Assistant, Graduate College Dean's Office
+Lori D'Anna, Executive Associate, Graduate College Dean's Office